immutant/immutant.org/news/2012-03-20-clojurewest-preso.md

 of course: just remove the core interface implementations that mutate stuff along with the `assoc/dissoc` tests.
-We can still use the read-only core functions (`get`, `seq`, `find`, etc.) and we still have the `immutant.cache/Mutable` functions.
-Essentially, we just want to make sure the Immutant cache responds to the core Clojure functions like any other mutable structure would, e.g. `java.util.HashMap`.
+We can still use the read-only core functions (`get`, `seq`, `find`, etc.) and we still have the mutation functions in their own `immutant.cache/Mutable` namespace.
+In effect, an Immutant cache now responds to the core Clojure functions exactly like a `java.util.HashMap` would.

-Slide decks for open-source projects often become obsolete.
+Slide decks for open-source projects often quickly become obsolete.
 In this deck, #63 already is.

 The slides are also available on
 [github along with all the others](https://github.com/strangeloop/clojurewest2012-slides)